ibm-cloud-docs/watsonxdata/wxd-dph.md

       For managing access in watsonx.data, see [Managing data policy](https://cloud.ibm.com/docs/watsonx-data?topic=watsonx-data-managing-data-policy).

    * **Access in watsonx.data** : The access in watsonx.data delivery method allows consumers to access their data product in watsonx.data.
-For more information, see access in watsonx.data delivery method in the [Data Product Hub documentation](https://dataplatform.cloud.ibm.com/docs/content/wsj/data-products/prd_delivery_methods_overview.html?context=dph&locale=en).
+For more information about access in watsonx.data, see [Data Product Hub documentation](https://dataplatform.cloud.ibm.com/docs/content/wsj/data-products/prd_delivery_methods_overview.html?context=dph&locale=en).